-There are 5 registered moorings in the vicinity of the site owned by the applicant.
-The site does not impede access to these moorings.
+There are no registered moorings in the direct vicinity of the site.

 There are no formal water ski lanes.

-Opportunities for recreational fishing may be enhanced by the presence of the marine farm.
+Opportunities for recreational fishing may be enhanced by the presence of marine farms.

 Policy 22 requires an assessment of sedimentation levels, and that use will not result in a significant increase in those levels.
 Davidson's biological report, discussed above, stated that while shell and fine sediment would be deposited under and in proximity to droppers, the farm structures are located over habitat considered suitable for this type of activity.
 No monitoring appeared to be necessary.